 By all means, the relatively small historical town of Nieuwpoort is a lovely place to visit.
 The locals are very friendly and always willing to tell you about the history of their lovely hometown.
 Today, Nieuwpoort retains its historical character, and you can explore its picturesque streets and buildings.

 The former Town hall is rebuilt into the Museum Nieuwpoort

-Nieuwpoort is a very well preserved fortified village in the Netherlands.
-You can walk the 3 ½ km track around the village to explore this militarily stronghold.
-In the 13th century Nieuwpoort got city rights.
-In order to build fortifications a community needed these rights.
-The canons spoke loud and clear at Nieuwpoort.
 In the former town hall, a stunning monument, you will find documentation on the history of Nieuwpoort.
-In the 17th century the fortified city became part of a defensive line of great national importance: “The Dutch Waterline” (Hollandse Waterlinie).
-The land around the city was flooded as a defence line.
+In the 17th century, the fortified city became part of a defensive line of great national importance: “The Dutch Waterline” (Hollandse Waterlinie).
+The land around the city was flooded as a defense line.
 This occurred so often in the year 1672 that the farmers around the city were not amused.
 They sabotaged the sluice.
 The sluice was built underneath the City Hall.
 Quite a unique combination.

-Off the beaten path in the Netherlands, Nieuwpoort.
+Nieuwpoort, nicest village in Holland: off the beaten path in the Netherlands.

-- Vist the old Town Hall on a Thursday.
+- Visit the old Town Hall on a Thursday.
 Probably there will be an exhibition.

 - Take a walk around the village.
 Along the canals and fortifications.